Even with over 20 years experience in the painting and decorating industry, Paul Walden still gets a buzz when he sees the end results of his work.

 Previously, Paul had used desktop accounting software — which made him dread doing admin.
 “As soon as I opened it up it was a case of, ‘yeah I'm not going there!’
 I procrastinate with paperwork, receipts and things like that, but now we've got Xero it's just fabulous.
 It's just really simple to use and just so user-friendly.”

 He especially likes having all his information in one place, with easy-to-view real-time data on his finances.
 “I like the Profit and Loss report feature.
-From one month to the next, you can see what’s going on, if you’ve had a busy month or not, and gives you a forecast.”
+From one month to the next, you can see what’s going on, if you’ve had a busy month or not, and it gives you a forecast.”

 For someone whose work takes him all over, one of Xero’s biggest benefits is the ability to do routine admin tasks on the go.
 “With Xero, your van is your office,” says Simone.
 Mobile invoicing through Xero, has cut down on paperwork and means Paul gets paid faster, too.
 “It makes it so simple to invoice a customer,” he says. “ Before we'd be at home typing the invoice up at night and trying to remember everything the customer had.
 With Xero, I can invoice customers there and then, on the job.”